Stuff People Ask Often (FAQ)

 Q: Where can I find a packing list for my camper?

 A: Right here!
 A packing list is also included in the confirmation email received after registration and in the physical Parent Handbook that you will receive in the mail about a week and a half prior to your camp week.

 Q: My camper LOVES camp and wants to attend two sessions in one summer.
 Is this possible?

 A: Typically, no. Because camps are often full, we want to make sure every child gets a chance to attend at least once a summer.
-During the summer of 2022, we had additional capacity, so we tested allowing campers to come for a second week.
+During some summers, we've had additional capacity in certain sessions, so we have allowed campers to come for a second week.
 Depending on capacity and other factors, we may be able to offer this opportunity again.
-We'll certainly let families know if the opportunity arises.
+We'll let families know a week or two before their camp if the opportunity arises.

 Follow-up Q: Can my camper come again next summer?

 A: Definitely.
 In fact, if your camper doesn't come back we're going to take it personally.
 Just kidding.
 But, seriously, we expect campers to come back every year!
 Studies show that summer camp is especially good at building independence and self-care skills when a camper returns year after year.
 It's all about reinforcement and peer-practice!

 Q: What if we're signed up for camp but my camper gets sick just before our week?